isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

         For applications with ‘Approved’ status, the employment records are accurate as at Dec 2020.
 We allow for reasonable fluctuations to this number.
 Therefore, you should continue to declare your manpower details.

-        However, should the numbers vary substantially, you should submit a copy of your manpower records with the Ministry of Manpower (MOM) and/or the Central Provident Fund (CPF) to MTI at Covid_GoBusiness@mti.gov.sg.
+        However, should the numbers vary substantially, you should submit a copy of your manpower records with the Ministry of Manpower (MOM) and/or the Central Provident Fund (CPF) to MTI at <covid_gobusiness@mti.gov.sg>{:target="_blank"}.

     - title: I need to update the Ministry of Manpower of changes in my foreign workers’ particulars (e.g. residential address) during their employment.
 Where can I find more information about this?
       content: |